Badsworth/pfml_scripts/docs/portal/creating-environments.md

 ## Add environment variables

 1. Create a new config file for the environment in [`portal/config`](../../portal/config), copying the properties from another environment.
 1. Update the variables for the environment.
-Primarily, you'll want to update the environment name and the Cognito IDs, which should have been output after you ran `terraform apply`
+Primarily, you'll want to update the environment name and the Cognito IDs, which should have been output after you ran `terraform apply`.
+Also look at [Monitoring](./monitoring.md) and [Web Analytics](./web-analytics.md) READMEs for configuring New Relic and Google Tag Manager.
 1. Add an entry for the new environment to [`portal/config/index.js`](../../portal/config/index.js), copying the properties from another environment.

 ## Add a build script